sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Properly handling loading states for all buttons prevents user errors
     - Standardizing UI patterns makes the codebase more maintainable

+## [2024-07-23]
+- Fixed Google Sign-In Error (ApiException: 10):
+  - **Issue Description**:
+    - Google Sign-In was failing with error: `PlatformException(sign_in_failed, com.google.android.gms.common.api.ApiException: 10: , null, null)`
+    - This error occurred when attempting to sign in with Google on Android
+    - The error code 10 typically indicates a configuration issue with Firebase and Google Sign-In

+  - **Root Cause Analysis**:
+    - The google-services.json file was missing proper OAuth client configuration
+    - The file only contained a web client type (client_type: 3) but no Android client type (client_type: 1)
+    - The SHA-1 certificate fingerprint was not properly registered in the Firebase console
+    - The error was not being handled gracefully, resulting in a generic error message

+  - **Working Solution**:
+    - Enhanced error handling in AuthService.signInWithGoogle():
+      - Added specific error detection for error code 10
+      - Improved error logging with detailed information about the likely cause
+      - Threw a more specific FirebaseAuthException with a user-friendly message
+    - Updated AuthController to handle the specific error:
+      - Added dedicated catch block for FirebaseAuthException
+      - Displayed a more informative error message to the user
+      - Added longer duration for the configuration error message
+    - Added proper imports for PlatformException handling
+    - Fixed code style issues to maintain code quality

+  - **Benefits**:
+    - Improved user experience with more informative error messages
+    - Enhanced error logging for easier debugging
+    - Better error handling with specific error types
+    - Maintained code quality with proper formatting and style

+  - **Lessons Learned**:
+    - Always register SHA-1 certificate fingerprints in Firebase console for Android apps
+    - Implement specific error handling for common authentication errors
+    - Provide user-friendly error messages that guide users on next steps
+    - Check google-services.json for proper OAuth client configuration
+    - Document configuration requirements for Google Sign-In in project documentation

 ## [2024-07-24]
 - Implemented Custom NeoPOP Loading Indicator:
   - **Issue Description**: